hash-ir/case-study/README.md

 As discussed in the meeting, we can work on the Case Study by creating separate branches off of main branch or work in the main branch by creating separate directories.
 For conflict-free changes, here are both the steps:

 ### Create a separate branch (from main)
-1. Before working or creating a branch, make sure to pull the recent changes from the repository:
+1. Before working or creating a branch, make sure to pull the recent changes from the repository.
 ```bash
 git pull
 ```
+If any change is made in the main branch, switch to the main branch `git checkout master` and then pull otherwise pull from your working branch `git checkout <yourname>`.

 2. Create a new branch with your name.
-Check if it is created by writing `git branch`
 ```bash
 git branch <yourname>
 ```
+Check if it is created by writing `git branch`

 3. Switch to the created branch.
 ```bash
 git checkout <yourname>